markqvist/Reticulum/README.md

 For more info, see [unsigned.io/projects/reticulum](https://unsigned.io/projects/reticulum/)

+## Notable Features
+ - Coordination-less globally unique adressing and identification
+ - Fully self-configuring multi-hop routing
+ - Asymmetric RSA encryption and signatures as basis for all communication
+ - Perfect Forward Secrecy on links with ephemereal Elliptic Curve Diffie-Hellman keys (on the SECP256R1 curve)
+ - Reticulum uses the [Fernet](https://github.com/fernet/spec/blob/master/Spec.md) specification for encryption to group destinations and on links
+    - AES-128 in CBC mode with PKCS7 padding
+    - HMAC using SHA256 for authentication
+    - IVs are generated through os.urandom()
+ - Unforgeable packet delivery confirmations
+ - A variety of supported interface types
+ - Efficient and easy resource transfers
+ - A simple and easy-to-use API

 ## Where can Reticulum be used?
 On practically any hardware that can support at least a half-duplex channel with 1.000 bits per second throughput, and an MTU of 500 bytes.
 Data radios, modems, LoRa radios, serial lines, AX.25 TNCs, amateur radio digital modes, free-space optical links and similar systems are all examples of the types of interfaces Reticulum was designed for.